 Champagne Leclerc Briant focuses on organic and biodynamic viticulture, working in harmony with nature to produce some of the region’s most exciting wines.

 Lucien Leclerc founded the estate in 1872 in the village of Cumières.
-In the mid-20th century, in the hands of Lucien’s great-grandson, Bertrand Leclerc, and his wife, Jacqueline Briant, the operation was moved to the beating heart of Champagne, Epernay, where it also took a new name – Leclerc Briant.
-It was around the same time that the house started practising biodynamics (one of the first in the region), eventually earning certification in the 1980s.
+In the mid-20th century, in the hands of Lucien’s great-grandson, Bertrand Leclerc, and his wife, Jacqueline Briant, the operation was moved to the beating heart of Champagne, Epernay.
+Here it also took a new name – Leclerc Briant.
+Around the same time, the house started practising biodynamic viticulture (becoming one of the first in the region to do so), eventually earning certification in the 1980s.

-Since 2012, Chef du Cave Hervé Justin, formally of Duval-Leroy, has refined the House’s style.
+Since 2012, Chef du Cave Hervé Justin, formerly of Champagne Duval-Leroy, has refined the house style here.
 Working with organic and biodynamic fruit, he also practises biodynamic principles in the winery.
-The House has taken on new vineyards, renovated its facilities and has a renewed, uncompromising focus on quality.
+Leclerc Briant has taken on new vineyards, renovated its facilities, and has a renewed, uncompromising focus on quality.